Taranaki police officers' trial: Officers acquitted of manslaughter charge - NZ Herald

 Defence counsel Kylie Pascoe issued her closing statement this morning, when she put the blame at the feet of New Zealand Police who provided inadequate training for its recruits and staff before they were sent out on the job.

+Waite had been out of police college for 17 weeks at the time of Ball's death.

-Pascoe said Officer B was not grossly negligent that night, "his omission to obtain medical care in this circumstance was not so bad as to justify criminal sanction".
+Pascoe said Waite was not grossly negligent that night, "his omission to obtain medical care in this circumstance was not so bad as to justify criminal sanction".

-"The failure to obtain medical assistance of Mr Ball was the result of systemic failures, not the gross negligence of [Officer B].
+"The failure to obtain medical assistance of Mr Ball was the result of systemic failures, not the gross negligence of Mr Waite.

 "The systemic failure of New Zealand Police to implement adequate recruit training that protected its staff from the circumstances the night Mr Ball died."